 The Australian Government requires businesses to provide a minimum level of superannuation to help employees save for retirement.
 At Hostplus we’ve got everything you need to help you meet your super responsibilities and obligations.

 Understanding your legal obligations as an employer is an important part of running a business.
 When it comes to paying employees’ super, employers need to abide by the requirements set out by the Superannuation Guarantee (Administration) Act 1992.
-As a registered Hostplus employer, we’ll help you stay on top of what you need to know and do, so you can continue to grow your business.

 Make super contributions